sxn2012/sxn2012.github.io/_pages/cv.md

     Task: Simulate a database, and implement the MVCC Algorithm from scratch to ensure data consistency.

+    Details:

-    Isolation level is Read Committed.
+    1. Isolation level is Read Committed.
 Each transaction can only access the committed data of other transactions;

-    When the read operation of one transaction conflicts with write operation of another transaction, it will get the previous version of data and another transaction will fail and rollback automatically.
+    2. When the read operation of one transaction conflicts with write operation of another transaction, it will get the previous version of data and another transaction will fail and rollback automatically.

     Results: It can ensure data consistency and prevent dirty read.